-Next Link provides support services for women, men and children in South Gloucestershire who are, or have been victims of domestic abuse.
+Next Link provides support services for women, men, children and members of the LGBT community in South Gloucestershire who are or have been victims of domestic abuse.
 Their services include telephone help and advice, safe house accommodation, community outreach services and group programmes.

 Next Link South Gloucestershire domestic abuse telephone help lines are open on 0800 4700 280:

 There is 24-hour emergency phone support if you call outside these hours but if you are in immediate danger ring 999.

 Avon and Somerset Family Law provide legal support.
 However, during the Covid-19 pandemic they are not conducting any face to face meetings but they will be available by phone.
 You can call Avon & Somerset Family Law every other Tuesday between 9am-12pm on the numbers below for the advice you would usually seek at the SG drop in.

 • Zina Ruffino: 07767 102 390

 Domestic violence and abuse happens in all communities and anyone can be a victim regardless of age, race, income, religion, sex, disability, culture or sexual orientation.

 It is very common and we also know that it is a very hidden crime, with many victims not reporting it to the police.
 If you or a friend need help support is available.
 There are people who will listen to you and can give you advice on how to keep and stay safe.

 Domestic violence and abuse can be psychological, physical, financial or emotional.
 It can include:

 - emotional – being called names, being made to feel bad about yourself, being stopped from going out, being told what you can or can’t wear